 Jessica Morganfield is a first-year Research Methods and Statistics Master’s student.
 She earned a Bachelor’s degree in Political Science and a Bachelor’s degree in Human Communication with a concentration in Rhetorical Theory from the University of Denver.
 She is working on the Evaluating the Efficacy of Learning Trajectories in Early Mathematics project.
 Working on the Kennedy Institute project is a valuable opportunity that will enable Jessica to put the theories and concepts from the RMS program into practice.

-Marisa Simoni is a first year Educational Specialist (Ed.S.) candidate in the Child, Family, and School Psychology program with a concentration in Early Childhood.
+Marisa Simoni is a second year Educational Specialist (Ed.S.) candidate in the Child, Family, and School Psychology program with a concentration in Early Childhood.
 Marisa has previously worked with school psychologists in the Wyoming School District, where her work in assessment and data analysis focused on early childhood and middle school students.
+Marisa is currently working in Denver Public Schools with high needs populations that include social/emotional needs along with learning and developmental disabilities.
 Her interests involve working with students who have autism spectrum disorder, students with behavior/emotional impairments, and underprivileged populations, specifically in early education.
 Marisa is currently working on the Development and Research in Early Mathematics and Education (DREME) Network grant.
-She works on projects focused on developing early childhood activities that support the development of math and executive function, as well as those examining the relationship between district and schools efforts to support continuity and coherence of early learning opportunities and student experiences related to mathematics.
+She works on the mathematics and executive function project, paying critical attention to executive functions role in mathematics and how executive function and math are linked to a wide range of important long-term academic outcomes.